Owen Wijndal: AZ

-Born in Paramaribo, Wijndal joined the AZ youth academy at the age of 10, having formerly played for local sides ZVV Zaandijk and HFC Haarlem.
+Born in Zaandam, Wijndal joined the AZ youth academy at the age of 10, having formerly played for local sides ZVV Zaandijk and HFC Haarlem.
 He was promoted to the second team for the 2016–17 season playing in the third-tier Tweede Divisie.
-On 4 February 2017, Wijndal made his first-team debut for AZ, starting in a 2–4 home loss to PSV Eindhoven in the Eredivisie due to injuries to regular starter Ridgeciano Haps and backup Thomas Ouwejan.
+On 4 February 2017, Wijndal made his first-team debut for AZ, starting in a 4–2 home loss to PSV Eindhoven in the Eredivisie due to injuries to regular starter Ridgeciano Haps and backup Thomas Ouwejan.
 The end of the 2016–17 season saw AZ end on sixth place and thereby qualifying for domestic play-offs for participation in the third qualifying round of the Europa League the following season.
 They eventually missed out on European football, losing to FC Utrecht on penalties after two legs.
-That season, Wijndal also made 24 league appearances for the reserves in the third division, helping them win the third division title and thereby reach promotion to the second tier of Dutch football.
+That season, Wijndal also made 24 league appearances for the reserves, helping them win the third division title and thereby reach promotion to the second tier.

-During the 2017–18 season, Wijndal featured in the first-team side more regularly, making seven league appearances.
-For the newly promoted reserves, he made 16 appearances and scoring two goals.
+During the 2017–18 season, Wijndal featured in the first-team side more regularly, making seven league appearances, while also playing 16 times for the reserves in the Eerste Divisie.
 At the end of the season he signed a new five-year deal with AZ on 22 June 2018.
-After struggling to break into the first team during the 2018–19 season, he began playing as a regular starter during the 2019–20 season.
-On 25 July 2019, Wijndal also made his debut in the Europa League in a 0–0 home draw against Swedish club BK Häcken.
+After featuring mainly for Jong AZ in 2018–19, he established himself as the regular starting left-back for the first team during the 2019–20 season.
+On 25 July 2019, Wijndal also made his debut in the Europa League against BK Häcken.
 He scored his first professional goal on 7 March 2020 in a 4–0 league win over ADO Den Haag.

-Ahead of the 2021–22 season, Wijndal was made captain of AZ following the departure of Teun Koopmeiners.
+Ahead of the 2021–22 season, Wijndal was appointed captain of AZ following the departure of Teun Koopmeiners.
+He made 143 appearances for AZ's first team, scoring 4 goals.

 Ajax

-On 12 July 2022, he joined Eredivisie club Ajax from AZ on a five-year deal for €10 million.
+On 12 July 2022, Wijndal joined Eredivisie club Ajax on a five-year deal for a reported fee of €10 million.
+He made his debut on 30 July, starting in the Johan Cruyff Shield against PSV.
+Wijndal provided two assists before being substituted in the 62nd minute as Ajax lost 5–3.
+He began the 2022–23 season as the starting left-back but faced competition for his place and inconsistent form, resulting in him making 28 appearances across all competitions during a difficult season for the club.

+Loan to Royal Antwerp

+On 5 September 2023, Wijndal was sent on a season-long loan to reigning Belgian Pro League champions Royal Antwerp for the 2023–24 season.
+He featured regularly for Antwerp, making 26 league appearances and scoring his only goal for the club against Charleroi on 6 April 2024.
+He also gained valuable experience playing in all six of Antwerp's UEFA Champions League group stage matches.
+At the end of the season-long loan, he returned to Ajax.